Vegetarian Vs. Keto: How To Choose?

 - Low-carb vegetables (arugula, spinach, eggplant, mushrooms, broccoli, cauliflower, zucchini, bell peppers, fennel, cabbage, celery, brussels sprouts, and kale)

 - Low-sugar fruits (tomatoes, avocado, blackberries, raspberries, blueberries, strawberries, coconut, lemon, and limes)

 - Nuts and seeds (macadamia nuts, flaxseed, Brazil nuts, chia seeds, walnuts, pecans, hemp seeds, hazelnuts, sesame seeds, pumpkin seeds, and almonds)

 - Dairy products (cheese, cottage cheese, plain Greek yogurt, cream, and butter)

 - Oils (extra-virgin olive oil, coconut oil, avocado oil, nut oils, coconut butter, and MCT oil)

 To be able to properly compare the Vegetarian vs. Keto diet, you should know their health benefits, as well as their risks.
 Keep in mind that in order to experience these benefits, you may need to follow these diets for a long time.

 Here are the benefits of these two diets that may help you determine which one is better:

 Research shows that following a vegetarian diet may positively affect your heart health by reducing levels of all types of cholesterol.

-A 2014 study found that people who stick to a vegetarian diet have a lower risk of cancer overall, and especially female-specific cancer.
+A 2014 study found that people who stick to a vegan diet have a lower risk of cancer overall, and especially female-specific cancer.
 It also claims that vegetarians who eat eggs and dairy have a lower risk of gastrointestinal cancers compared to people who follow a regular diet that includes meat.